≡ Menu

 But there’s a catch…

-And in our experience here at IBUSA we’ve found that the best way to discuss these types of life insurance policies is by analyzing the three major disadvantages that these “types” of life insurance policies have aside form the fact that you generally have to be over the age of 50 and live in a state where these “types” of life insurance policies are available.
+In our experience here at IBUSA, we’ve found that the best way to discuss these types of life insurance policies is by analyzing the three significant disadvantages that these “types” of life insurance policies have aside from the fact that you generally have to be over the age of 50 and live in a state where these “types” of life insurance policies are available.

 So, let’s dive right in…